ZhilkinSerg/Cataclysm-DDA-Mods/README.md

-# Cataclysm-DDA-Mods
+# Description:

-A bunch of mods for Cataclysm - Dark Days Ahead.
+Cataclysm-DDA-Mods is collection of various mods for [Dark Days Ahead](http://en.cataclysmdda.com/).

+# Included mods:

+- n/a.

+# Todo list:

+- n/a.